Subscribe to the CT4F Newsletter to stay informed!

 THE SPIN:

-ADF/the defense suggests that opposition to "conversion therapy" is driven by liberal politics and that the science is "unsettled."
+ADF suggests that opposition to "conversion therapy" is driven by liberal politics and that the science is unclear.
 They point to past examples where the medical establishment got things wrong (like when homosexuality was listed as a disorder in the 1970s) to argue we can't trust experts now.

 THE TRUTH: